CodeDead/UpdateManager/README.md

 UpdateManager updateManager = new UpdateManager(Assembly.GetExecutingAssembly().GetName().Version, "https://yoururl/update.xml", stringVariables, DataType.Xml);
 ```

-Check for updates like this:
+You can check for updates like this:
 ```C#
 try
 {